How does hemodialysis work?

-“Hemo” means blood.
-When kidneys fail, the body is no longer able to filter waste from that blood (End Stage Renal Disease).
-Hemodialysis picks up where your kidneys left off by using a machine to clean your blood instead.
-This machine, called a dialyzer, takes small amount of blood at a time and cleans it while monitoring important vitals like blood pressure.
+“Hemo” means blood or blood dialysis.
+With hemodialysis a machine uses a dialyzer or ‘artificial kidney’ to clean ones blood.
+This is done when the kidney is no longer able to filter waste from the blood.
+This machine takes a small amount of blood at a time and cleans it while monitoring important vitals like blood pressure.

 How Does the Dialyzer Clean My Blood?